adobe/python-flaky-network/README.md

 | `drops()` | dropout | Random network drop offs (% wise)
 | `realWorldSimulation()` | tout | Simulates a travelling network for a specified time

+realWorldSimulation() - Currently we have one profile.
+We arrived at this profile by travelling from Kota to Delhi on Shatabdi Express.
+We noted down the network parameters, like ping variation, network drops, jitter, etc. and simulated this through realWorldSimulation().

 ## Default Params

 |Param| Value  |